r3wald/espurna-wiki/MQTT.md

 ### Root topic

 Every MQTT message that ESPurna publishes starts with the **root topic** you define in the "MQTT Root Topic" setting.
-That root topic is then complemented by the **specific message topic** (like "relay" or "temperature"), **an index** when there is more that one of such elements (more than one relay) and a trailing particle to tell commands from states.
+That root topic is then complemented by the **magnitude** (like "temperature", "rfin" or "relay"), **an index** when there is more that one of such elements (more than one relay) and a trailing particle to tell commands from states.

 ### Commands and states